 Ensure the two galleries in the casting are thoroughly clean.

-Clean and inspect the float chamber drain plug which acts as a sump for the float chamber.
-Replace it if it shows signs of hardening with age.
+Clean and inspect the float chamber drain plug ,this acts as a sump for the float chamber.
+If it shows signs of hardening with age, you should replace it.
 Early versions of the Mark 1 carburetter were not fitted with drain plugs.
-These carburetters were fitted with a brass mesh sleeve filter fitted around the Main Jet and replacement with the later type of float chamber is recommended.
+Those carburetters were fitted with a brass mesh sleeve filter around the Main Jet.
+It is recommended to replace this with a later type float chamber.

 The float needle bears against the seat at the bottom of the brass seating bush.
 If the seat is damaged the float chamber will have to be replaced.
-Early models of the Concentric were fitted with plastic float needles which should be replaced as a matter of course with the current Viton tipped float needles.
-Viton tipped needle valves are much more resistant to wear but should be replaced if there are visible signs of wear, contamination, or damage.
+Early models of the Concentric were fitted with plastic float needles.
+They should be replaced as a matter of course with the current Viton tipped float needles.
+Viton tipped needle valves are much more resistant to wear, but should be replaced if there are visible signs of wear, contamination, or damage.

 The All New AMAL Concentric StayUp Float

 The AMAL Carburetter Company, (Burlen Fuel Systems Ltd) manufacturers of all genuine new AMAL Carburetters and spares Worldwide, have introduced a revolutionary new float for Mk1, Mk1.5 and Mk2 Concentric AMAL carburetters.

 The new adjustable height StayUp float is resistant to modern ethanol based fuels and has a military spec closed cell construction ,making it puncture proof.
 The ability to adjust the float arm allows for quick and easy minor alterations to float levels where required.